-- Students may request a course extension from the beginning of week 12 through the end of week 14 of the trimester via a Google Form sent out through the Registrar's office. - On the Google form that a student submits to the Registrar, the student must identify what the eligibility requirement is for the course, then acknowledge that they have met the requirement. - If the student does not request the extension by the deadline, the student will be assigned the final grade they earned within the grading period. - Extension requests must be submitted by the end of Week 14.
-Registrar will coordinate the review process with the faculty, then put eligible students into the extended course no later than the end of the business day Friday of week 15. - If an extension is needed for an exam retake past the extension request period, the extension requirements will still apply.
-A course extension will be given with the normal extension timeframe, as per the Course Extension policy. - Extensions given for clinical competency written exams will be end of the first week, 11:59 pm MT Friday, of the following term.
-This is due to Phase Advancing requirements and the course add/drop deadline. - If a student has not met eligibility requirements, faculty will notify the student via email the student and the Registrar will not add the student to the extension class. - Rationale: Requires the student to realistically consider what they need to complete the course in a planned and thoughtful manner. - The extension gives the student three (3) additional weeks into the subsequent trimester to complete remaining course work.
+- Students may request a course extension from the beginning of week 12 through the end of week 14 of the trimester via a Google Form sent out through the Registrar's office. - On the Google form that a student submits to the Registrar, the student must acknowledge that they have met the requirement. - If the student does not request the extension by the deadline, the student will be assigned the final grade they earned within the grading period. - Extension requests must be submitted by the end of Week 14.
+As extension requests are submitted, the Registrar will put student extension requests onto a class-specific spreadsheet throughout the extension request period and no later than 10:00 AM MT Monday of week 15. - The Registrar will share the spreadsheets with the faculty by Friday of week 11, so requests can be reviewed by faculty on an ongoing basis for extension requirement completion. - The faculty review will be completed by 8 AM MT, Thursday of Week 15.
+Faculty will complete the column in the spreadsheet identifying whether the requirements have or have not been met. - In addition to the notation in the spreadsheet, faculty will email any student who has not met the extension requirements to advise them that they will not be included in the extension class. - Students will be added to the Extension (- E) versions of the classes by the Registrar by 5.00 PM MT, Friday of week 15.

+- If an extension is needed for an exam retake past the extension request period, the extension requirements will still apply.
+A course extension will be given with the normal extension timeframe, as per the Course Extension policy. - Extensions given for clinical competency written exams will be end of the trimester break in alignment with standard extension timeline.
+This is due to Phase Advancing requirements and the course add/drop deadline. - If a student has not met eligibility requirements, faculty will notify the student via email the student and the Registrar will not add the student to the extension class. - o Rationale: Requires the student to realistically consider what they need to complete the course in a planned and thoughtful manner. - The extension gives the student additional weeks between trimesters to complete remaining course work.
 The break between trimesters can be used to complete course work. - Faculty are not required to work during the term breaks.
 The grading deadline for submissions during the term break is 7 business days after the start of the term.